My Bilateral Knee Replacement

 Started home health care Monday and exercises.

-Oct 16th working at a desk.
+Back to work part time on Oct 16th working at a desk.
 Lots of icing legs.
 Walking.

 Oct 27th Started PT at outside facility.